UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 5. The relationship between PMI, its components, and other indicators calculated by official government bodies.

-3. Price Distribution Index(Prices diffusion index) is a leading indicator of inflation.
+3. Price distribution index(Prices diffusion index - diffusion index) is a leading indicator of inflation.
 The analysis showed that the Prices diffusion index predicts up to 59% of PPI fluctuations, incl. prices for semi-finished products and raw materials next month.

 PHOTO: EPA/DEAN LEWINS AUSTRALIA AND NEW ZEALAND OUT

-The preliminary score was 55.5 points.
+The preliminary estimate was 55.5 points.

 EPA/RUNGROJ YONGRIT